 Reliability of ACEN Processes

 Reliability is ensured by:

-- Identification of non-compliance and areas needing development by Criterion among all program types per accreditation review cycle and trended over time; and
+- Identification of non-compliance and areas needing development by criterion among all program types per accreditation review cycle and trended over time.

 - Analysis of the perceived effectiveness of the planning and conduct of the accreditation site visit by the nursing program and the site visit teams by program type per accreditation review cycle and trended over time.